smohiudd/smohiudd.github.io/_posts/2019-06-21-mapping-curb-rules.markdown

 $4.50 per hour
 ```

 But for our rules API to be effective we need restrictions to cover the full 24 day.
 I wrote a script to fill in the time gaps.
 We will assume that if a time period is not listed in the sign then it is free to park there until the next restriction starts.
-I realized later on that this is not a great assumption, particularly considering the absence of other curb rules not in our dataset which may conflict with my assumption.
+I realized later on that this is not a great assumption, particularly considering the absence of other curb rules (i.e. no stoppin regulatory signs) in our dataset which may conflict with my assumption.
 I will discuss later in the post.

 We have a minor issue with the time boundaries.
-If we were to search for parking at 11:00 am then we have two restrictions that satisfy that query.
+If we were to search for parking at 11:00 am in the example above then we have two restrictions that satisfy that query.
 Ideally, we want one parking restriction to govern at a given time.
 So, we are going to subtract one minute from the end time for each restriction.
-We also need to convert time variable into a feature that is easily searchable in our database so we'll convert it to seconds.
+We also need to convert time into a feature that is easily searchable in our database so we'll convert it to seconds.
 The resulting table looks like this:

 !['csv 1'](https://s3-us-west-2.amazonaws.com/smohiudd.github.co/curb_rules/csv_2.png)
 On-street parking rules extracted from html tags